-To understand more about how these trends may impact your individual investments and strategy for the year, connect with your UBS Financial Advisor or find a UBS Financial Advisor.
+To understand more about how these trends may impact your individual investments and strategy, connect with your UBS Financial Advisor or find a Financial Advisor.

 Join us as Mike Ryan, Chief Investment Strategist for Wealth Management Americas, leads this fully interactive discussion featuring the latest on our market views and investment strategy guidance on the first Thursday of every month at 1:00 p.m., ET / 10:00 a.m., PT.

 Listen to the replay from our July 10, 2014 call:

 *The views expressed on the call do not constitute a personal recommendation or take into account the particular investment objectives, investment strategies, financial situation and needs of any specific individuals.
 They are based on numerous assumptions.
 Different assumptions could result in materially different results.
 We recommend that you obtain financial and/or tax advice as to the implications (including tax) prior to investing.

 Products and services mentioned on these web pages may not be available for residents of certain nations.
 Please consult the sales restrictions relating to the service in question for further information. www.ubs.com

 Wealth management services in the United States are provided by UBS Financial Services Inc., a registered broker-dealer offering securities, trading, brokerage and related products and services.
 Member SIPC.
 Member FINRA.
 UBS Financial Services Inc. is also registered as a Futures Commission Merchant (FCM) with the U.S. Commodity Futures Trading Commission (CFTC) and offers brokerage services related to the execution and clearing of on-exchange futures and options on futures products.
 Member NFA